 Job locations can vary from metropolitan to rural areas, and their job may require travel if the client’s projects are not in the same city.
-Structural engineers usually work full time during standard business hours, although they may need to work overtime to meet specific deadlines as needed by their project.
+Structural Engineer Job Description suggests they usually work full time during standard business hours, although they may need to work overtime to meet specific deadlines as needed by their project.
 Common office equipment includes computers, phones, and design software.

 The future of structural engineering

 The U.S. Bureau of Labor Statistics (BLS) states that the employment of civil engineers (there is no separate information about structural engineers) is projected to grow 20 percent from 2012 to 2022.
 There should be opportunities for highly qualified applicants, particularly those who have kept abreast of the latest developments in technology.
 Having good grades from a highly rated institution should give a job seeker an advantage over the competition.